-Affinity allows you to create special columns - called Affinity Fields - to help you dynamically sort and filter your data quickly.
+Affinity allows you to create your own unique columns to help you categorize, sort, and filter your data quickly.
 In this article, we'll show you how to make and use these columns in your lists.

 Let's move on to the next four column types.

 Dropdown: (e.g. Interests, Stage, Industry).
 Unlike the text-type column, dropdown-type columns support multiple values that can also be categorized by filtering.

 Ranked Dropdown: (e.g. Status, Priority, Ranking).
 Unlike the dropdown-type column, ranked dropdown-type columns only support single values.
 However, this enables you to not only filter by particular values, but also sort by order.

 Person: (e.g. Founder, CEO, Owner).